pbfrandsen/SPIN_workshop/05_Repeatmodeling.md

 cp -r /home/youruserid/fsl_groups/fslg_pws472/arcto_4_HiC_chrom_EarlGrey/ .
 ```

-Move into the summaryFiles directory using cd.
+Move into the `*summaryFiles` directory using `cd`.
 You'll see there are several files there, including two pdfs.
 Download the .pdf files to your computer.
 Which transposable element is found in highest frequency?
 Have there been any recent shifts in transposable element activity?

-Check out the other files in the *summaryFiles folder using head.
-The .gff and .bed file provide coordinates and the contig name for each of the transposable elements. *combined_library.fasta has all of the transposable elements found in the genome.
+Check out the other files in the `*summaryFiles` folder using head.
+The `.gff` and `.bed` file provide coordinates and the contig name for each of the transposable elements. `*combined_library.fasta` has all of the transposable elements found in the genome.

 Copy the .bed file into a new directory, we'll need it for the intersect analysis.